Konotop: 2022 Russian invasion of Ukraine

-On February 25, 2022, during the 2022 Russian invasion of Ukraine, the city was reported to be under siege by Russian forces on their way to Kyiv.
-Ukraine later stated that it had lost control of the city.
-The mayor Artem Seminikhin stated on 2 March that Russian troops who had entered the city had warned him that they would destroy the city if the residents resisted them.
-An agreement was reached under which Russian forces accepted not to change the city's government or deploy troops, in return for which the residents would not attack them.
+On 25 February 2022, during the 2022 Russian invasion of Ukraine, the city was reported to be under siege by Russian forces on their way to Kyiv.
+Some Ukrainian officials later reportedly claimed that the city had fallen, but according to sources published later, the Russian military failed in its attempt to take Konotop on 25 February.
+Mayor Artem Seminikhin stated on 2 March that Russian troops who had entered the city had warned him that they would destroy the city by shelling if the residents resisted them.
+Russian vehicles deployed outside the city council were surrounded by locals.
+Seminikhin asked the residents of the city whether they wanted to fight or surrender; the residents "overwhelmingly" refused to surrender.
+Later in the day, an agreement was reached under which Russian forces accepted not to change the city's government or deploy troops, in return for which the residents would not attack them.
 On 3 April, Ukrainian MP Oleksandr Kachura stated on Twitter that all Russian forces had left Konotop Raion.
 On 4 April 2022 Sumy Oblast's Governor Dmytro Zhyvytskyi stated that Russian troops no longer occupied any towns or villages in Sumy Oblast and had mostly withdrawn, while Ukrainian troops were working to push out the remaining units.

+Demographics

+Ethnicty

+As of the 2001 Ukrainian census, Konotop had a population of 93,365 inhabitants.
+The ethnic and linguistic population was reported as follows:

 Economy

 The main industrial enterprises of the city include the Konotop Casting and Mechanical Plant, the Motordetal Plant, the Konotop Fittings Plant, the Konotop Car Repair Plant, the Aviakon Aircraft Repair Plant, a mechanical plant, a garment factory, a meat processing plant (Konotopmyaso OJSC), a dairy plant, and a bakery plant.
-Konotop is an important mechanical engineering center, food production center.
+Konotop is an important mechanical engineering and food production center.